dhis2/prediction-app/README.md

 See the section about [deploying](https://platform.dhis2.nu/#/scripts/deploy) for more information.

+### `yarn generate`

+Would update OpenAPI-functions with latest openapi-spec from in ./public/openapi.json

 ## Learn More

 You can learn more about the platform in the [DHIS2 Application Platform Documentation](https://platform.dhis2.nu/).